harrisleesh/DataScience_project/DecisionTree/Readme.md

 b.
 Stop if there is no attributes remained
 c.
 Stop if there is no data sets remained
 I made two functions to find best attribute in this program.
 Gain ratio and gini index.
 However, the performance of those two are same.

+2. Following tree function
+In test file, there is no class name, so I should predict and write the solution